dfnerio/jobsity-android-challenge/README.md

 ### Notes

 - When setting up a security PIN, you will need to enter it again when you re-open the app.
 The PIN persists throughout sessions, so don't forget it or you'll have to re-install.
-- Unit tests are available for some components/screens/utils under their corresponding folders.
-Ignore the root __tests__ folder.